At The Tower of London

 - Investigate the Tower of London as a hotbed of protest over the centuries.

-- Discover stories from the Peasants’ Revolt, 17th century slavery and women’s suffrage in order to develop an understanding of underrepresented histories.
+- Discover stories from the Peasants’ Revolt, 17th century enslavement and women’s suffrage in order to develop a broader understanding of underrepresented histories.

 National Curriculum links